cainmagi/Dockerfiles/manual.md

 > Note:
 >
-> If you start your container with a configured password, you could open the following address directly and fill your password:
+> If you start your container with a configured password, you could open the following address directly and fill in your password:
 >
 > http://<dgx-230-ip>:xxxx
 >
 > When you start your container without configuring the password, you would still be asked for a token, which would be shown in your terminal.
-In this case, we could use this address to skip the step for filling the token:
+In this case, we could use this address to skip the step for filling in the token:
 >
 > http://<dgx-230-ip>:xxxx/?token=<token-from-the-terminal>

 ### Usage: backend mode

-If you want your container run on the backend rather than interactively, please change `-it` by `-dit`.
+If you want your container to run on the backend rather than interactively, please change `-it` to `-dit`.
 However, this option could be directly used for the released image.
 You do not need to save your own image first.
 For example:

 ```bash
 docker run --gpus all -dit --rm --shm-size=1g -v ~:/homelocal -p 6080:6080 jlab:1.0 password=....